DamnWidget/anaconda_rust/README.md

 ## Linter Options

-AnacondaRUST (obviously) includes a linter for Rust code, the linter runs asynchronous as usual so it will be relatively fast even to run it in `always` fashion, but is up to you to run it with another behavior you like.
+AnacondaRUST (obviously) includes a linter for Rust code, the linter runs asynchronous as usual, it runs every time that you save your file.

 ### Disable the linter